 How long do rechargeable AAA batteries last per charge?

-The runtime of rechargeable AAA batteries depends on their capacity (mAh) and the power demands of the device they’re powering.
-A higher mAh rating will generally provide longer usage.
-For instance, an 800mAh battery will last longer in a low-drain remote control than in a high-drain digital camera.
+The runtime of rechargeable AAA batteries depends on their capacity (mAh) and the power demands of the device.
+A higher mAh rating generally provides longer usage.
+For example, an 800mAh battery will last longer in a low-drain remote control than in a high-drain digital camera.

 Are all AAA rechargeable batteries compatible with any charger?

-No, this is a common misconception and a critical point.
+No, this is a critical point.
 You must use a charger specifically designed for the chemistry of your rechargeable batteries.
 NiMH batteries require a NiMH charger, and Li-ion batteries require a Li-ion charger.
 Using an incorrect charger can damage the batteries, reduce their lifespan, or even pose a safety risk.

 Can I use rechargeable AAA batteries in all my devices?

 Rechargeable NiMH AAA batteries (1.2V) are compatible with most devices designed for alkaline AAA (1.5V).
-Modern electronics are usually designed to handle this slight voltage difference.
-However, very few older or highly sensitive devices might perform sub-optimally or display “low battery” warnings prematurely with 1.2V cells.
+Modern electronics are typically designed to handle this slight voltage difference.
+However, a few older or highly sensitive devices might perform sub-optimally or display “low battery” warnings prematurely with 1.2V cells.
 Always check your device’s manual if you have concerns.

 What’s the difference between NiMH and Alkaline AAA batteries?